Lucy Boynton: 2015–2020: Film work and recognition

 She portrayed J. D. Salinger's second wife, Claire Douglas, in Rebel in the Rye (2017).
 Rebel in the Rye premiered at the Sundance Film Festival and was panned by critics.
 Boynton played Countess Helena Andrenyi in the 2017 adaptation of Murder on the Orient Express.
 The film was a box office success and received mixed reviews, though the performances of the cast were praised.
 In the same year, Boynton starred as Allison Adams, a college student turned drug addict, in the Netflix series Gypsy (2017).
 Boynton empathised with her character's desire to regress into early life while struggling with control.
 Daniel Fienberg of The Hollywood Reporter cited Boynton as "splendid-but-underused" and among the "best of the supporting turns".
 She appeared as Andrea, the daughter of a cult leader, in Apostle (2018), which was praised by critics.

 Boynton starred opposite Rami Malek as Freddie Mercury's partner Mary Austin in Bohemian Rhapsody (2018).
 She watched Austin's interviews to "gauge what she was happy to be open about" and spoke to Brian May to research the role.
 The film became the highest-grossing biographical film of all time and met mixed criticism.
-Time praised her for playing the role with "charm and vigor" while the Irish Independent wrote that her scenes were the "quietest, most touching moments" of the film.
+Time praised her for playing the role with "charm and vigour" while the Irish Independent wrote that her scenes were the "quietest, most touching moments" of the film.
 Bohemian Rhapsody received four Academy Awards and earned the cast a nomination for Outstanding Performance by a Cast in a Motion Picture at the 25th Screen Actors Guild Awards.

 Boynton appears opposite Taron Egerton in Glimpse, a short virtual reality animated film premiering at the Virtual Reality showcase of the Venice Film Festival in 2019.